Archaeognatha

-The Archaeognatha are an order of apterygotes, known by various common names such as jumping bristletails.
+The Archaeognatha are an order of apterygotes, commonly known as bristletails.
 Among extant insect taxa they are some of the most evolutionarily primitive; they appeared in the Middle Devonian period at about the same time as the arachnids.
 Specimens that closely resemble extant species have been found as both body and trace fossils (the latter including body imprints and trackways) in strata from the remainder of the Paleozoic Era and more recent periods.
 For historical reasons an alternative name for the order is Microcoryphia.

 Until the late 20th century the suborders Zygentoma and Archaeognatha comprised the order Thysanura; both orders possess three-pronged tails comprising two lateral cerci and a medial epiproct or appendix dorsalis.
 Of the three organs, the appendix dorsalis is considerably longer than the two cerci; in this the Archaeognatha differ from the Zygentoma, in which the three organs are subequal in length.
 In the late 20th century, it was recognized that the order Thysanura was paraphyletic, thus the two suborders were each raised to the status of an independent monophyletic order, with Archaeognatha sister taxon to the Dicondylia, including the Zygentoma.

-The order Archaeognatha is cosmopolitan; it includes roughly 500 species in two families.
+The order Archaeognatha is cosmopolitan; it includes roughly 600 species in two families.
 No species is currently evaluated as being at conservation risk.